impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-6-content.md

 /foo/bar
 ```

-So in our case, what we're "returning" from the `abs_dirname` function is the directory name of the argument (a filepath) which we pass to the function.
+So in our case, what we're "returning" from the `abs_dirname` function is the parent directory of the file whose name we pass to the function.

 ### Nested double-quotes